dzzhang96/dzzhang96.github.io/Research/Medical Image Computation.md

 I gained most of my experience in medical image processing at Shanghai Jiaotong University as a graduate student from year 2019.
 I acquired skills of **OpenCV**, image visualization (**VTK**), medical image processing (**ITK**), software development (**Qt**) and then delved into **Deep Learning**.
 Concurrently, I progressed my coding skills using **C++** and **Python**.

 ## Publications
-### Revising:
+### Reviewing:
+**Dingzhong Zhang**, Ahmed Aoude, Mark Driscoll*.
+(2022).
+Development and Model Form Assessment of an Automatic Subject-specific Vertebra Reconstruction Method.
+Computers in Biology and Medicine.

 Jiangchang Xu, **Dingzhong Zhang**, Chunliang Wang, Huifang Zhou, Yinwei Li, and Xiaojun Chen*.
-(2021).
-Automatic Segmentation of Orbital Wall from CT Images Using a Fully Convolutional Network Based on Thin Wall Region Supervision.
-Medical Physics.
+(2022).
+Automatic Segmentation of Orbital Wall from CT Images Using a Deep Learning Network Based on Thin Wall Region Supervision.
+Computer Methods and Programs in Biomedicine.

-### Reviewing:
 Yuwei Gu, **Dingzhong Zhang**, Baoxin Tao, Feng Wang, Xiaojun Chen*, Yiqun Wu*.
 (2021).
 A novel technique to quantify radiographic bone-to-implant contact of zygomatic implants based on three-dimensional image registration and segmentation.
 Dentomaxillofacial Radiology.

 ### Published: